 - Taking action.
 A really useful agent doesn't just talk; it does things.
 It can update ticket fields, add the right labels, or even trigger actions in other apps through API calls.

-The goal is to cut down on manual work, get issues resolved much faster, and make the service desk a more efficient and less stressful place to be.
+The goal is to cut down on manual work, get issues resolved much faster, and make the service desk a more efficient and productive place to be.

 Option 1: The native Jira AI agent (Atlassian Intelligence)

 Atlassian has been building its own AI, branded as Atlassian Intelligence, directly into its products.
-On the surface, this seems like the easiest path since it’s already in the ecosystem.
-You just have to switch it on (and pay for it).
+This is a powerful path for those already in the ecosystem, as it's built to work seamlessly with the Atlassian stack.

 Key features of the native Jira AI agent

-The built-in agent gives you a decent set of features if you’re all-in on the Atlassian stack:
+The built-in agent gives you a comprehensive set of features if you're all-in on the Atlassian ecosystem:

 - Virtual Service Agent: This is Atlassian’s conversational AI that works in places like Slack, Microsoft Teams, and the JSM portal.
 It answers questions by searching your connected knowledge base.

-- AI Answers: This feature uses generative AI to give quick answers to user questions, but it almost exclusively relies on what it can find in your linked Confluence spaces.
+- AI Answers: This feature uses generative AI to give quick answers to user questions, drawing primarily from what it can find in your linked Confluence spaces.

 - Intelligent Triage: It can automatically sort and route new requests to the right queue based on the ticket's content.